hpcc-systems/DataMgmt/README.md

 ___
 <a name="genindex_deleteall"></a>
-`DeleteAll(STRING indexStorePath, STRING roxieQueryName, STRING espURL, STRING roxieTargetName = 'roxie', STRING roxieProcessName = '*') := FUNCTION`
+`DeleteAll(STRING indexStorePath, STRING espURL, STRING roxieTargetName = 'roxie', STRING roxieProcessName = '*') := FUNCTION`

-Delete all indexes and structure associated with the index store.
+Delete generational index store and all referenced subkeys.
+This function also updates the associated packagemap so that it references no subkeys.

+This function assumes that a base packagemap for queries using this index store has already been created, such as with InitRoxiePackageMap().

  * **Parameters:**
    * `indexStorePath` — The full path of the index store; must match the original argument to `Init()`; REQUIRED
-   * `roxieQueryName` — The name of the Roxie query to update with the new index information; REQUIRED
    * `espURL` — The URL to the ESP service on the cluster, which is the same URL as used for ECL Watch; REQUIRED
    * `roxieTargetName` — The name of the Roxie cluster to send the information to; OPTIONAL, defaults to 'roxie'
    * `roxieProcessName` — The name of the specific Roxie process to target; OPTIONAL, defaults to '*' (all processes)